How can I help you?

 </body>

-A panel’s size can be varied easily by defining the sizeX and sizeY properties.
-The sizeX property defines the width and sizeY property defines height of a panel in cells count.
-These properties will be helpful in designing a dashboard, where the content of each panel may vary in size.
+A panel’s size is defined by the sizeX and sizeY properties.
+The sizeX property sets the width and the sizeY property sets the height of a panel in cells count.
+These properties assist in designing dashboards, where the content of each panel may vary in size.

-The following sample demonstrates the sizing of panels within the Dashboard Layout using the sizeX and sizeY properties of the panels.
+The following sample demonstrates sizing panels within the Dashboard Layout using the sizeX and sizeY properties.

 import { DashboardLayout } from '@syncfusion/ej2-layouts';